 - Increased collaboration across sales and distribution channels

 - Optimization of product ranges through standardization of recipes, weights and packaging, reduction of product versions and the introduction of product innovations

 Course of action

 The participation of all the stakeholders was essential for the successful implementation of long-term process changes.
 A key element was therefore the introduction of a regular workshop at which buyers and category managers from all the sales and distribution channels examine a product group’s range design.
 This meant identifying the bundling of products and determining new listings of products from other countries.
-INVERTO worked with the REWE Group’s private label brand team on the intensive preparation and moderation of these workshops.
+We worked with the private label brand team on the intensive preparation and moderation of these workshops.
 Structured data collection as well as critical review of recipes, packaging specifications and supplier structures meant that measures could be determined for bundling across different countries and sales and distribution channels.

 To enable the successful implementation of the new product ranges in the various countries and distribution companies, clear process guidelines were established regarding operational handling, internal communication and the harmonisation of contract periods.

-An international bundling process, tailored specifically to the REWE Group, was developed and successfully implemented.
+An international bundling process, tailored specifically to the customer, was developed and successfully implemented.
 Bundled bid requests and adjustments to product ranges have improved procurement conditions and gross profit.
 Key factors for success were a cooperative partnership approach, professional change management and the personal involvement of the buyers from all the countries in joint workshops.